Wait – don’t you need just one ?

 It is at the moment hard to tell anything about this horn that doesn’t have any crooks nor signature.
 The solderings indicate it is probably Viennese, and the tuning slide – which must be an extension – bears the mark “C”.
 Very small socket ; crooks are to be made.

-Courtois was one of the greatest horn manufacturers in France; this one is very old, most probably 1800 or before.
+Courtois was one of the greatest horn manufacturers in France; this one is very old, probably between 1816 and 1820.
 Small bell flare, and so thin it vibrates like a cello!
 A beautiful voice, perfect for light French music, and likely one of my oldest instruments.

 French natural horn by Halari, c.1820